 Step 3 :

-Set the path in system variable .
-Specially while installing from Python.org window installer, It will show you the option to set the path automatically with the installation .
-In case you do not opt it.
+Set the path in the system variable.
+Especially while installing from Python.org window installer, It will show you the option to set the path automatically with the installation.
+In case you do not opt for it.
 Go and manually add it.

 Step 4 :

-Now once you have done till step 3, Restart the Pycharm and select the desired interpreter in Run -> Edit Configurations inside Pycharm IDE.
+Now once you have done to step 3, Restart the Pycharm and select the desired interpreter in Run -> Edit Configurations inside Pycharm IDE.
 Now you may use this global python interpreter for the project.
 But in case you want to create the virtual env based on this interpreter.
-You may go to File -> Settings -> Project ->Project Interpreter and click on the setting icon and choose add .
+You may go to File -> Settings -> Project ->Project Interpreter and click on the setting icon and choose to add.

 Refer to the above image and change the base Interpreter here.
 Here you may choose the one which is the newest you installed.
 Here you may choose the conda env as the Interpreter also.
 It is just to make sure that pycharm is fully configurable with a variety of Interpreters.

 Join our list